-13 Tips: Training Descriptions That Give You More Participants
+13 Strategic Tips for Training Descriptions That Drive More Enrollments

 There is a high probability that your training description is not tempting enough.